-The City Attorney is assisted by the Assistant City Attorney, John Cary.
+The City Attorney is assisted by the Assistant City Attorney, Denise May.
 The Assistant City Attorney serves as the primary advisor to the St. Augustine Police Department, Code Enforcement Board, Planning and Building Department, and city staff.
 In matters of prosecuting criminal and civil violations of municipal ordinances, the Assistant City Attorney is responsible for the entire process - from drafting motions and representing the City at trial, to filing post-trial motions and appeals.
 The City Attorney can only represent and advise the City of St. Augustine government.
 The City Attorney cannot provide residents or other private citizens with legal advice and representation.

 Use of the City Seal is prohibited without the consent and written authorization of the City Commission pursuant to Section 2-1 of the City Code.
 Further, unauthorized use is punishable under Florida Statute 165.043 as a second-degree misdemeanor.